melihcan06/Artifical-Neural-Network/README.md

 # Artifical-Neural-Network

-I used multi layer perceptron in this repository but the model has 1 hidden layer.My goal is to explain the how backpropagation works.
+I used multi layer perceptron in this repository, the model has 1 hidden layer but the number of hidden layer neurons is flexible.My goal is to code how backpropagation works.